jsypal04/Calenter/README.md

 make
 ```

-This command produces three artifacts: `build/calenter`, `build/calenter-notification-daemon`,
+This command produces three artifacts: `build/calenter`, `build/calenter-headless`,
 and `libcalenter.so`.
 The first artifact is the app binary.
-The seconds artifact is the daemon process that sends
+The seconds artifact is a headless version of the app that includes the code that is not directly UI
-notifications when the event gets close enough (configurable, see below).
-The third artifact is a shared library
-containing the code shared between the two executables.
+related (this is for debugging).
+The third artifact is a shared library containing the shared code between the two executables.

 To run the app without installing it use the following command.
 ```bash